Ex-Trump advisers Peter Navarro, Dan Scavino to face Jan. 6 panel criminal referral

 The Democratic-led House select committee investigating the Capitol attack will vote on Monday to hold two former Trump White House advisers, Peter Navarro and Dan Scavino Jr., in criminal contempt of Congress.

+"It is premature for the committee to pursue criminal charges against an individual of the highest rank within the White House for whom executive privilege undeniably applies," said Navarro, who argued the Supreme Court should address his claims directly.

+Scavino, for his part, had already attacked a "false and misleading narrative" after there was a delay to serve his subpoena, but has limited his public comments related to the demands.
+Scavino and his attorney could not be reached immediately for comment.

-With the votes, the move would send the criminal contempt referrals to the full House to take up a vote.
+With the committee's approval, the move would send the criminal contempt referrals to the full House to take up a vote.
 If the House also approves the referrals, it would then move onto the Justice Department for potential prosecution.

+Monday's meeting, set for 7:30 p.m.
+ET, would mark the fourth such gathering for the committee.

 Both referrals for Bannon and Meadows were approved by the full House, with the final referral before the House in December for Meadows.
 But so far, the Justice Department has only pursued prosecution for one of those cases, Bannon, who is now battling related criminal charges.